LIVE Q&As

 Laura Levin-Dando

-Staff Attorney at Volunteer Lawyers for the Arts of NY
+Former Staff Attorney at Volunteer Lawyers for the Arts of NY

-Laura Levin-Dando, Staff Attorney at Volunteer Lawyers for the Arts of NY, advises clients on a range of issues, including disputes, contracts, and intellectual property matters.
-Laura also teaches and facilitates VLA’s educational programs.
+Laura Levin-Dando, former Staff Attorney at Volunteer Lawyers for the Arts of NY, advised clients on a range of issues, including disputes, contracts, and intellectual property matters.
+Laura also taught and facilitated VLA’s educational programs.
 Laura received her J.D. from George Washington University Law School and graduated summa cum laude from Yeshiva University, where she studied history and music.
-A lifelong musical theatre nerd, Laura feels very fortunate to be able to help artists from all disciplines through her work at VLA.
+A lifelong musical theatre nerd, Laura feels very fortunate to be able to help artists from all disciplines.
+She is currently in the career department of Cardozo School of Law.

 Courses